The

 could work in the warmth of the living quarters was part of that pattern,

-too.
-Days when the drumming of the rain was the percussion section of
+These were days when the drumming of the rain was the percussion section

-the music of their lives.
-They sang as they worked and they worked through
+of the music of their lives.
+They sang as they worked and they worked

-the hours of natural light.
-When it got dark they lit lamps and they ate
+through the hours of natural light.
+When it got dark they lit lamps and

-their evening meal and they enjoyed each other’s company.
-At night
+they ate their evening meal and they enjoyed each other’s company.

-Angeletta slept in her crib beside the bed where her parents renewed their
+At night Angeletta slept in her crib beside the bed where her parents

 Warm-rain came, and it was possible to throw open the shutters.
 They were